 And the best bit?
 I’m off to Orlando in a couple of weeks!
 I’m going with my boyfriend, my parents, my sister and her partner and two little kids.
 I’ve spent a year researching it, participating in some awesome Facebook groups and watched hundreds of hours of YouTube videos on Orlando.
 I’m hooked and like a bargain and have included every single trick and hack I know in this massive guide.

-So here is how I booked my Florida holiday, using my money saving expertise (while leaving none of the good stuff out).
+So here is how I booked my Florida holiday (if you want money saving tips WHILE you are there, check out this 101 Money Saving Tips for Orlando) using my money saving expertise (while leaving none of the good stuff out).
 If you want to keep up with my holiday where I’ll be documenting my trip and sharing my tips (just like this Disney freebie guide), follow me on Twitter, Facebook and sign up to my newsletter!
 Also, come say hi in the comments and tell me about your Disney World and Florida holidays.

 When should you book a trip to Disney World?